Zimmer Community Fund

 growth community funding

-We understand—nonprofits are busy and time is precious.
-That’s why our application process is about as simple as it gets.
+We understand.
+Nonprofits are busy and time is precious.
+That’s why our application process is so simple.
 You only need to fill out one annual form, and that’s good for up to two grants spaced six months apart.
-Instead of asking you to provide financial info, we use the data publically available on the New Mexico COROS site.
+Instead of asking you to provide financial info, we use the data publicly available on the New Mexico COROS site.
 Less paperwork, more doing what matters most.

-And that’s why we do not require end-of-grant reports—our approach is built on trust.
+Our approach is built on trust.
+That’s why we do not require end-of-grant reports.
 We’re confident that you will use the funding appropriately to further your organization’s goals.
-The only follow-up we request is included in your next grant application, where you’ll answer a simple question about how the previous funding was used.
+The only follow-up we have is included on your next grant application.
+There you’ll answer a simple question about how the previous funding was used.
 This streamlined process is designed to keep things easy and efficient for everyone involved.

 Our Roots: From Cat Care to Community Care